 On July 6, 2017, the Illinois governor signed Senate Bill 42 (Public Act 100-0023).
 The legislation created a “Third Tier” of pension benefits applicable to public employees who first participated in LABF or a designated (see listing below) Illinois reciprocal retirement system1 on or after July 6, 2017.

-The LABF no longer uses Social Security numbers on its correspondence.
 Each member is assigned a unique five-digit 'Office Number.'
-It is only used by the LABF and will appear on all communications you receive from the Fund.
-We encourage you to use this Office Number when contacting the LABF.
+It is your account number with the LABF and will appear on all communications you receive from the Fund.
+Please use this Office Number when contacting the LABF.

 Once received, please read your statement carefully.
 If there are any errors or omissions, resolving them immediately may save you time and trouble at the time of retirement.
 Please note, if you owe any money to the LABF, please contact the Fund immediately to arrange a payment plan.

-As an active member of the LABF, 8.5% of your pensionable salary is contributed into the Fund.
-If you, or your survivors who may be entitled to an annuity, die before all your contributions are collected back through withdrawal, retirement payments, or a survivor annuity, who would you like to receive your contributions?
+If you or your survivors who may be entitled to an annuity die before all your contributions are depleted through withdrawal, retirement payments, or a survivor annuity, who would you like to receive your contributions?

 As a member, you must have a completed and notarized Beneficiary Designation Form on file with the LABF.
 Your designated beneficiary may be anyone you choose.
-If you are married, state law establishes a surviving spouse’s annuity benefit for your eligible spouse immediately after your death regardless of whether a Beneficiary Designation Form is on file.
-However, if you do not have an eligible spouse or your spouse does not receive an annuity long enough to “collect back” all your contributions, the person(s) you designate as your beneficiary(ies) will receive any remaining contributions.
+If you are married prior to retirement, state law establishes a surviving spouse’s annuity benefit for your eligible spouse immediately after your death regardless of whether a Beneficiary Designation Form is on file.
+However, if you do not have an eligible spouse or your spouse does not receive an annuity long enough to deplete your contributions, the person(s) you designate as your beneficiary(ies) will receive any remaining contributions.